Last updated: January 2026

 Moving in with each other is an exciting step in your relationship, but that doesn’t mean it’s always smooth sailing.
-Even if you already see each other nearly every day and want to spend all your free time together, living together can still be a bit of a challenge…
+Even if you already live out of each other’s pockets and want to spend all your free time together, living together can still be a bit of a challenge if you aren’t prepared…

 We’ve put together some of the most popular pieces of advice for couples considering taking the next step in their relationship – especially whilst at uni.
-Follow our top tips to make sure you’re ready to live together and you don’t make a decision you’ll regret later on.
+Follow these top tips on when to move in together so you don’t end up making a decision you’ll regret later.

 1. Don’t rush the decision

-Whatever you do, it’s important not to rush to move in together.
+Whatever you do, it’s important not to rush moving in together.
 Moving in together for financial reasons or convenience might be tempting.
 However, it’s crucial you take the time to consider if this is the right step for your relationship.

 Here are a couple of reasons that shouldn’t be your sole reason for moving in together: